 - Commercial loan closing: This is where the mortgage deed and loan documents are signed.
 The property is transferred from the seller to the buyer.

-- Title Insurance Issuance: A policy which guarantees that an owner has title to a property issued by a title insurance company.
+- Title insurance issuance: A policy that guarantees an owner has title to a property issued by a title insurance company.
 This is protection for both parties of a property transaction against disputes involving the title for a property.

-Closings & Title services - Whether you’re buying a new house or refinancing an already existing mortgage, seeking guidance from a closing attorney can help relieve any unnecessary stress associated with the process.
-Our legal team has extensive experience assisting clients in a wide range of real estate transactions, including
+- Closings and title services: Whether you’re buying a new house or refinancing an already existing mortgage, seeking guidance from a closing attorney can help relieve any unnecessary stress associated with the process.
+Our legal team has extensive experience assisting clients in a wide range of real estate transactions, including:

 - Title examination: Checking the title on the property being sold